 The challenge is that running more regular RFPs and managing more carrier relationships can dramatically increase your workload.
 In his words:

 "Proponents of mini bids have the right idea about marking contracted freight rates to the market on a faster cadence and making sure that rates work for both shipper and carrier to keep relationships strong.
 But mini bids, insofar as they require manual work, process management, negotiation and even auctions, introduce more shipper overhead and operating cost to move the same volume of freight."

-How digital freight procurement tools help
+Shippers are adopting digital freight procurement tools

 The logistics industry has been famously slow at digitising.
 Many shipping teams fully rely on Excel to perform all their freight procurement, even today!
 But as mini-bidding has become the best solution to deal with market instability, more and more companies are looking to digital procurement tech to implement this strategy.
 Here's shippers are using digital tech to implement a mini-bid strategy:

 1. To reduce the increased administrative work

 Teams can't manage the increased administrative burden with Excel alone, so they're turning to digital platforms to automate the manual work.
 For example, using a digital freight procurement platform, teams can create RFQs in less than five minutes, compared to the hours or even days it takes to do it using Excel.